- See our new climber page for more info!

 All of our gyms have areas for bouldering, auto belays, and rope climbing (top-rope, auto-belayers and lead.)
 Our walls offer a variety of climbing terrain including aretes, chimneys, dihedrals and pitches ranging from slab all the way to steep overhangs.

 Yes, the gym has a fitness area with aerobic exercise machines and fitness equipment.
+We also have our High Challenge Course!

 Generally, you want to wear clothes that don't constrict movement and are what you'd be comfortable in while exercising moderately.
 Climbing isn't an intensely aerobic activity, but you will sweat and you will see a full range of motion.
 Excessively loose and baggy clothes are NOT recommended; they'll get in the way of your equipment and be uncomfortable under a harness.
 Skirts and dresses are a bad idea!
 Also, try to avoid wearing rings and watches because if they get caught in a fall, you can really hurt yourself.